LayerManager/layman/doc/rest.md

 JSON object, same as in case of [GET Workspace Map](#get-workspace-map).

 ### DELETE Workspace Map
 Delete existing map and all associated sources, including map-composition JSON file and map thumbnail.
+The currently running [asynchronous tasks](async-tasks.md) of affected map are aborted.

 #### Request
 No action parameters.